UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 CPU only partition<br>
 epyc3 and epyc4 architecture bun[009-067] and bun[83-115]<br>
 onBunya job submissions are automatically queued here.<br>
-This has higher priority than `general` to enable fast turn around for onBunya job submissions. **Users should not be "squatting" on nodes and leave them idle**.<br>
+This has a higher priority than `general` to enable fast turn around for onBunya job submissions. **Users should not be "squatting" on nodes and leave them idle**.<br>

 `gpu_rocm`<br>
 Maximum walltime: 1 week (7 days, 168 hours)<br>